denniepatton/Keraon/README.md

 <br/><br/>

 ## Description
-Keraon utilizes features derived from cfDNA WGS to perform cancer phenotype classification (formerly ctdPheno) and heterogeneous/fractional subtype mixture component estimation.
-To do this Keraon uses a panel of healthy donor and PDX samples which span the subtypes of interest.
+Keraon utilizes features derived from cfDNA WGS to perform cancer phenotype classification (ctdPheno) and heterogeneous/fractional phenotype mixture estimation.
+To do this Keraon uses a panel of healthy donor and PDX samples which span the subtypes of interest as anchors.
 Bioinformatically pure circulating tumor DNA (ctDNA) features garnered from the PDX models, in conjunction with matched features from healthy donor cfDNA, are used to construct a latent space on which purity-adjusted predictions are based.
 Keraon yields both categorical classification scores and mixture estimates, and includes a de novo feature selection option based on simplex volume maximization which works synergistically